criblio/appscope/website/src/pages/docs/working-with.md

 ## The Config File, Env Vars, and Flags {#config-file-etc}

-AppScope's ease of use stems from its flexible set of controls (this mostly applies in Standalone mode):
+AppScope's ease of use stems from its flexible set of controls:

 * AppScope's configuration file, `scope.yml`, can be invoked from either the CLI or the library.